pavankumar0077/Complete-DevOps/README.md

 Useful commands
 --
-TO copy content from one instance to other instance or machine to machine use this command ```scp IDRBT-BANK-APP.apk idrbt@192.168.138.123:/home/idrbt/VNC-TESTING```
+TO copy content from one instance to other instance or machine to machine use this command ```scp -r IDRBT-BANK-APP.apk idrbt@192.168.138.123:/home/idrbt/VNC-TESTING```